 What makes a segment a segment?

-(a) have an influence on the buying decision and,
+- have an influence on the buying decision

-For example, some segments always go for the cheapest option.
-Others choose the most expensive.
-Different segments choose brands that are the safest, the most convenient, the most entertaining or offer the best customer service.
+For example, some segments always choose the cheapest option.
+Others, the most expensive.
+Some segments go for the safest, the most convenient, the most entertaining or the best customer service.

 These are all valid segments.
 There’s clear factors which influence buying decisions.
 Price, quality, features, benefits and so on.
-You use these to decide which segments to go after, and how to go after them.
+You use this information to drive your choices when you move on to do your targeting and positioning.

 Define the business problem

-The key business problem for segmentation research in usually how to prioritise.
-You need to prioritise because you have limited resources – budget, time and people.
+The key business problem for segmentation research in usually how to prioritise customers.
+You have to prioritise because you have limited resources – budget, time and people.

 You want to focus on the customers who’ll give you the best return on your investment.
 The most attractive segments, where your brand can find a clear competitive advantage.